 How have you managed the maintenance and work needed – has it been a joy or a pain in the a**?!

 All my parts for Earl come from JK, some stuff I can fix on my own, but my dad and friends help me on the parts I cannot do.
-Some of the tasks have been easy some have been a pain, but that is the joy of having a 50-year-old vehicle.
+Some of the tasks have been easy and some have been a pain, but that is the joy of having a 50-year-old vehicle.

 How long did you drive Earl as a daily – and what made you stop?
 Will you again?

-I drove him daily for a year and 9 months, I stopped because the engine started to fail, and a crack developed in the case.
+I drove him daily for a year and 9 months.
+I stopped because the engine started to fail, and a crack developed in the case.
 Unfortunately, I don’t think I will daily him again.
 I really need to invest the money in other things now.

 Would you recommend a classic Beetle as a first car to others?